Astr0David/Webscrape/README.md

 ### Project Overview
  - The goal of this project is to scrape character information from the One Piece Fandom website and store it in a PostgreSQL database for further analysis and usage.
 Since databse creation and credentials are unique I have not activated the pipeline for this, steps for you to store it in a database if you wish will be given.
+ - Can see the data in json file included: onepiecefandomscraper\data.json

 ### Technologies Used
  - Python